 - Highbush blueberries often over produce, and annual pruning is usually necessary to keep the bushes healthy.
 On 3- and 4-year-old plants, remove low spreading branches and excessively twiggy growth with too many flower buds.

-- When the bushes are about 4 or 5 feet tall, begin a cane-renewal pruning program (Figure 3).
+- When the bushes are about 4 or 5 ft tall, begin a cane-renewal pruning program (Figure 3).
 First remove the oldest, weakest canes or diseased canes entirely.
-Then, among the remaining canes, start with the older ones and prune approximately two per year back either to strong laterals or to within 1 foot of the ground.
+Then, among the remaining canes, start with the older ones and prune approximately two per year back either to strong laterals or to within 1 ft of the ground.
 New strong canes will usually develop below the cut.
-Over a period of four or five years, a new rejuvenated bush framework will be developed.
+Over a period of four or 5 years, a new rejuvenated bush framework will be developed.

 Status and Revision History

 Published with Minor Revisions on Mar 20, 2012